 A translator can help you avoid MINOR mistakes

-We’ve all come across the adverts, social media posts or company reports that are so full of errors it makes us want to immediately take a red pen to them.
+We’ve all come across the adverts, social media posts or company reports that are so full of errors it makes us want to immediately take a red pen to it.
 Some people are more sensitive to this than others, but you really don’t want to take risks with your public-facing copy.
 You need correct spelling, grammar, typesetting and punctuation.

 Did you know that punctuation varies from language to language?
 Your translator will sort this all out for you.